BrennanB/quartz/content/World Championship (CMP).md

 - By winning the previous year's World Championship
 - By earning a slot on the [[Priority Waitlist]]

 Typically the World championship has eight [[Divisions]] of play, featuring eight [[Official Fields]] for teams to compete on.
-The winners of all 8 divisions will then play an additional [[Double Elimination]] bracket to crown the World Champion.
+The winners of all 8 divisions will then play an additional [[Eliminations]] bracket to crown the World Champion.
 The final bracket is played on the coveted [[Einstein Field]].
 The winning alliance will get reinvited to the following year's championship.

 Previous Canadian Winners: